OWASP/owasp-mastg/docs/MASTG/techniques/generic/MASTG-TECH-0049.md

 As mentioned previously, Android runs on top of a modified Linux kernel and retains the [proc filesystem](https://www.kernel.org/doc/Documentation/filesystems/proc.txt "procfs") (procfs) from Linux, which is mounted at `/proc`.
 Procfs provides a directory-based view of a process running on the system, providing detailed information about the process itself, its threads, and other system-wide diagnostics.
 Procfs is arguably one of the most important filesystems on Android, where many OS native tools depend on it as their source of information.

-Many command line tools are not shipped with the Android firmware to reduce the size, but can be easily installed on a rooted device using @@@busybox.
+Many command line tools are not shipped with the Android firmware to reduce the size, but can be easily installed on a rooted device using #MASTG-TOOL-0013.
 We can also create our own custom scripts using commands like `cut`, `grep`, `sort` etc, to parse the proc filesystem information.

 In this section, we will be using information from procfs directly or indirectly to gather information about a running process.